ibm-cloud-docs/cloud-object-storage/getting-started.md

 4. To test access to your objects, click **Download** and review the file.

-5. When you're ready, [bind the service](/docs/services/reqnsi.html#add_service) to an application.

-See how easy building a cloud application can be with a [tutorial showing how to make a simple web-based image gallery](/docs/services/cloud-object-storage/tutorials/web-application.html)) using {{site.data.keyword.Bluemix_notm}} and IBM COS.
+Congratulations - that file is now encrpyted and dispersed with no complete copy existing in any given data center.
+Next, see how easy building a cloud application can be with a [tutorial showing how to make a simple web-based image gallery](/docs/services/cloud-object-storage/tutorials/web-application.html)) using {{site.data.keyword.Bluemix_notm}} and IBM COS.

 # Related Links
 {: #rellinks notoc}